-The ideal is eating your normal diet leading up to the test.
-Get your doctor’s advice on any food you’ve excluded but want to re-introduce for the purpose of doing this test.
-If approved by your doctor, include one portion per day for 5-7 days before collecting the blood sample.
+We recommend eating your normal diet leading up to the test.
+Get your doctor’s advice on any food you have excluded but want to re-introduce for the purpose of doing this test.
+If approved by your doctor, including one portion per day for 5-7 days before collecting the blood sample.

-The IgG antibodies remain in your bloodstream for approximately two to three month’s so your test will be assessing your reaction to foods you have eaten over that period.
+These antibodies remain in your bloodstream for approximately two to three months.
+Your test will be assessing your reaction to foods you have eaten over that period.